Understanding the hidden pain of endometriosis

 TL/DR: Endometriosis affects nearly 200 million people worldwide, and it can take almost a decade to be diagnosed.
 Untreated, endo leads to period pain, irregular periods, and in severe cases, even infertility.
 Endo both affects your period and is affected by your period — and here’s why.

-Last month, Olympic skater extraordinaire Tara Lipinski made waves when she posted on Instagram about her struggle with endometriosis, inviting fans into her hospital room with a series of powerful photos depicting her medical journey with the disease.
-She opened up about the intermittent pain that she felt for years, and how it wasn’t until recently that she sought out treatment for her symptoms.
+Last month, Olympic skater extraordinaire Tara Lipinski made waves when she posted on Instagram about her struggle with endometriosis.
+She invited fans into her hospital room with a series of powerful photos depicting her medical journey with the disease.
+She opened up about the intermittent pain that she felt for years.
+She also revealed how it wasn’t until recently that she sought out treatment for her symptoms.

 Tara wasn’t alone in waiting for a diagnosis.
-The average delay to diagnosis – the time between noticing symptoms and being told by a medical provider that what you’re feeling is, in fact, due to endometriosis – is 6.7 years.1 For some women, that can mean nearly a decade of being shuttled from one provider to another, all the while experiencing at-times debilitating symptoms.
+The average delay to diagnosis – the time between noticing symptoms and getting an endometriosis diagnosis from your doctor – is 6.7 years.1 For some, that can mean nearly a decade of at-times debilitating symptoms.
+Some women start suffering from endometriosis in their teens and may suffer even longer times to diagnosis.

-Endometriosis affects around 1 in 10 individuals assigned female at birth and of reproductive age, yet it is sorely underfunded in research dollars and not talked about nearly enough.2 Here’s the long and the short about endo and how it affects your period.
+Endometriosis affects around 1 in 10 individuals assigned female at birth and of reproductive age.
+Regardless of this statistic, it is sorely underfunded in research dollars and not talked about nearly enough.2 Here’s the long and the short about endo and how it affects your period.

 What is endometriosis?

 To understand what’s happening in endometriosis, first try to visualize the female reproductive system in all its glory.
-The vaginal canal leads up to the cervix, which is the gateway to the uterus, a T-shaped structure that serves as the main center for The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. and reproduction.
+The vaginal canal leads up to the cervix, which is the gateway to the uterus.
+The uterus is a T-shaped structure that serves as the center for menstruation and reproduction.
 The lining of the uterus is called the endometrium – and it plays a key role during the menstrual cycle.3

-During a typical menstrual cycle, the nutrient-rich endometrium proliferates, or builds up, over the first couple of weeks of your cycle.
-Based on signaling from FSH (follicle stimulating hormone) and estrogen, the endometrium thickens (or becomes vascularized) with nutrient-rich blood.
+During a typical menstrual cycle, the nutrient-rich endometrium builds up over the first couple of weeks of your cycle.
+Based on signaling from FSH (follicle stimulating hormone) and estrogen levels from your ovary, the endometrium thickens (or becomes vascularized) with nutrient-rich blood.
 Basically, it’s preparing itself to be a warm, wet, comfy home in the event of a pregnancy.

 Then, ovulation happens – ta da!
-A brand new egg is released by the ovaries.
-If that egg is fertilized by sperm, the endometrium will continue down the building pathway.
-If the egg remains unfertilized, the endometrium will instead enter what is known as the secretory phase.
+A brand-new egg is released by the ovaries.
+If that egg is fertilized by sperm, the endometrium will continue to build its lining.
+If the egg remains unfertilized, the endometrium will enter what is known as the secretory phase.
 During this time (the ~2 weeks before your period), the endometrium stops thickening and instead begins to secrete stored glucose.

 It’s during the menstrual phase of your cycle that the endometrium really takes center stage.
 Hormonal signaling triggers those familiar uterine cramps that allow your body to shed the endometrium.
-That’s what brings about the bleeding that we all recognize as our favorite time of the month.
+That’s what brings about the bleeding that we all recognize as our period.

 So: Endometriosis obviously has something to do with the endometrium – but what, exactly, is it?

-Endometriosis is a condition in which endometrial-like tissue (containing cells similar to those that make up the endometrium) begins to grow outside of the uterus, which isn’t expected normally.
-In most cases, this out-of-place tissue is found somewhere in the lower abdomen, or pelvis, but it can technically appear anywhere in the body.
+Endometriosis is a condition in which endometrial-like tissue, begins to grow outside of the uterus.
+In most cases, this out-of-place tissue is found somewhere in the lower abdomen, or pelvis.
+However, it can technically appear anywhere in the body (brain, skin and lungs for instance).
 A few different hypotheses exist to explain why this might happen:4

 What causes endometriosis?